We live in a country like no other in the world.

 Across the wilderness!”

-And far too many have given their lives for the freedoms that we enjoy.
-WE CANNOT FORGET the price of freedom.
+And WE CANNOT FORGET the price of freedom.
+Far too many have given their lives for us to take lightly the freedoms that we enjoy.

 “O beautiful for heroes proved In liberating strife,